aheedshah/sortingAlgorithms/mergeSort/README.md

 technique is called divide and conquer.
 Merge Sort's best, average and worst case are the same at nlogn.

-Merge Sort is a very efficient algorithm but a bit difficult to understand.
+Merge Sort is a very efficient algorithm and is also stable but a bit difficult to understand.